Broken Christmas Baubles: Red, Gold and Silver

 But the next day when I went down the stairwell again, I was struck by the beauty of the scene.
 The play of shapes and colors, of light and reflections.
 The interaction of convex and concave surfaces, the combination of the gold ball and its red counterpart with a gold motif, complemented by the silver inside of both balls.

-I decided to take the pieces home and turn it into a project.
+I decided to take the broken Christmas baubles home and turn them into a project.
 An interesting side effect was that by doing this I was tidying up part of the mess.

 I arranged the pieces on a mirror and made this picture:

 After that the project went out of control.
 I made nearly four hundred photographs in just a few days.
 Because no matter how beautiful the pictures were, I ran into three problems, or let me call them challenges.